AhmedAtya74/System-analysis-and-design/Identifying User Stories and Use Cases.md

  **Event:** occurs at a specific time and place, can be described, and should be remembered by the system.

 ***Event Decomposition Technique:***
 When defining the requirements for a system, it is useful to begin by asking, “What business events occur that will require the system to respond?”, (ex.
-A customer triggers three events: customer pays a bill, Send late notices)
+A customer triggers two events: customer pays a bill, Send late notices)